 Certain drugs will affect you in different ways.
 Please ask your doctor before taking any type of pain medication before getting a tattoo.
 If you have any health risks, please discuss these with your doctor also.
 If you are pregnant, you cannot be tattooed.
-Illegal drugs such as pot are discouraged.
+Illegal drugs such as cannabis are discouraged.

-If you are sick, and your immune system is fighting something, you need to be extra careful on keeping the infection away from your tattoo.
+If you are sick and your immune system is fighting something, you need to be extra careful on keeping the infection away from your tattoo.
 It might be wise to postpone the tattoo if you’re in bad shape.

 Plan on being uncomfortable for a few days.
 Be realistic.
-Do not get a foot tattoo; IE, if you standing a lot on your feet all day / night.
-Plan for a few days of healing before you do anything that might jeopardize the tattoo.
+Do not get a foot tattoo; IE, if you are standing a lot on your feet all day / night.
+Plan for a few days of healing before you do anything that might jeopardise the tattoo.
 You cannot go swimming or soak the tattoo for two weeks afterwards.
 No sunbathing or tanning.

 Wear clothes that won’t matter if they get ink or blood on them, make sure they are light and won’t rub on your new tattoo.

 Try to make sure the clothing does not stick to your tattoo, no fluffy material and no tight clothing.